 Lump charcoal is preferred because the charred pieces of wood burn hotter and cleaner than briquettes, the uniform black pillows made from carbonized wood and a starchy binder.
 If you do buy briquettes, avoid the self-lighting ones, which are laden with chemicals.

 Buy pure, resin-free, bark-free wood chips.
 Choose your wood chips based on the origin of the ingredient you are smoking.
 For example, use cedar chips for Pacific salmon and hickory chips for Southern catfish.
-For this recipe, we recommend hickory chips, but any wood will do.
-Wood chips can be... read more
+For this recipe, we recommend hickory chips, but any... read more